-Windows 11 can improve the graphics performance of a graphics card by reducing latency with a hardware-accelerated GPU scheduling feature, allowing the graphics card to manage its own memory.
+Windows 11 can improve the graphics performance of a graphics card by reducing latency with a hardware-accelerated GPU scheduling feature, allowing the graphics card to manage its memory.

 Without the GPU scheduling feature enabled, the CPU processor took over some of the graphics tasks and prioritized the data so that the GPU would process them later.
 With the function enabled, the GPU, with its VRAM, can take some priority tasks immediately without using the CPU, thereby reducing the latency.
-By default, the GPU scheduling feature is disabled unless the latest supported video card drivers are installed.
+The GPU scheduling feature is disabled unless the latest supported video card drivers are installed.

 How to enable hardware-accelerated GPU scheduling in Windows 11